weeyin83/WorkingRepo/README.md

 </picture>

-<p class="callout warning">You may have to reboot your Gateway server before you can validate the install of Windows Admin Center has correctly worked. </p>
+> ⚠️ You may have to reboot your Gateway server before you can validate the install of Windows Admin Center has correctly worked.